usalu/semio/README.md

 </p>

 Let me start by what semio is **not**:

-- Rhino, SketchUp, Blender, … A *3d-modeling* tool 🐚
+- Rhino, SketchUp, Blender, … A _3d-modeling_ tool 🐚
   > In semio you **link** 3d-models.
 - Revit, ArchiCAD, Vectorworks, BricksCAD, BlenderBIM, … A BIM-authoring tool 🧱
   > In semio you **link** instances of your own types.
-- Grasshopper, Dynamo, Sverchok, … A *node-based programming* tool 🦗
+- Grasshopper, Dynamo, Sverchok, … A _node-based programming_ tool 🦗
   > In semio you **link** the input with the output.
-- Illustrator, AffinityDesigner, InkScape, … A *vector graphics* tool ➡️
+- Illustrator, AffinityDesigner, InkScape, … A _vector graphics_ tool ➡️
   > In semio you **link** drawings.
 - EnergyPlus, TRYNSIS, Modellica, … A simulation tool ☀️
   > In semio you **link** models and results.
-- Autodesk Construction Cloud, Bimcloud, Bentley Infrastructure Cloud, Nextcloud, … A cloud tool ☁️
+- Autodesk Construction Cloud, Bimcloud, Bentley Infrastructure Cloud, Nextcloud, … A CDE tool ☁️
-    > In semio you **link** files acros a folder.
+  > In semio you **link** urls.
 - IFC, Speckle, BHoM, … A data tool 📄
   > In semio you **link** design knowledge.
-- Hypar, Victor, Fusion, CadQuery, … A parametric tool 🎛️
+- Hypar, Viktor, Fusion, CadQuery, … A parametric tool 🎛️
   > In semio you **link** static pieces.

 So, what **is** semio?

-- An *open-source* ecosystem for designing modular architecture 🧩
+- An _open-source_ ecosystem for designing modular architecture 🧩
-- A *designer-affine* pencil for a placeholder-based, non-linear and iterative design space exploration 🔀
+- A _designer-affine_ pencil for a placeholder-based, non-linear and iterative design space exploration 🔀
-- A *collaboration-friendly* platform to design effectively in large teams 🤝
+- A _collaboration-friendly_ platform to design effectively in large teams 🤝
-- A *local-first* storage to link, reuse and develop design systems 🔗
+- A _local-first_ storage to link, reuse and develop design systems 🔗
-- An *ai-boosted* design assistant, ready for LLM super powers 🤖
+- An _ai-boosted_ design assistant, ready for LLM super powers 🤖
-- A *ready-to-use* API for other developers 👩‍💻
+- A _ready-to-use_ API for other developers 👩‍💻

 ## When should I design with semio?